YevhenKoval01/Watchlist-Data-Manager/README.md

 # Watchlist CLI Manager

-A lightweight Command Line Interface (CLI) application built with Python to manage and track your movie or series watchlist.
-This project was developed as part of a programming assignment at the Polish-Japanese Academy of Information Technology (PJATK).
+A lightweight Command Line Interface (CLI) application built with Python to manage and track your movie or series watchlist. [cite_start]This project was developed as part of a programming assignment at the Polish-Japanese Academy of Information Technology (PJATK)[cite: 25, 27].

 ## 🚀 Features